shayandavoodii/OnlinePortfolioSelection.jl/docs/src/PM.md

 ## Dynamic RIsk CORrelation-driven Non-parametric

-[Dynamic Risk CORrelation-driven Non-parametric (DRICORN)](@cite 10.1007/978-3-030-66151-9_12) employs a similar principle to CORN-K. However, DRICORN incorporates the beta of the portfolio as a risk measure in the portfolio optimization.
+Dynamic Risk CORrelation-driven Non-parametric (DRICORN)[10.1007/978-3-030-66151-9_12](@cite) employs a similar principle to CORN-K. However, DRICORN incorporates the beta of the portfolio as a risk measure in the portfolio optimization.
 Additionally, it considers the recent market trend to capitalize on positive risks while minimizing exposure to negative risks.
 For further details, refer to [`dricornk`](@ref).

 ### Run DRICORN-K